Mikalai19/weather-app/README.md

 ### User story

 Who:
-As a visitor web site:
+As a visitor of web site:

 What: